Overchute/docs/System Design/mvp-user-flows.md

 - User accounts or authentication are not required for any participants: Creator, Contributors or IP Users.
 (Future features will require the creation of a user account for each Creator.)
   When a Creator creates a crowdsale, it is open for contributions immediately, and cannot be modified.
-- It must not be possible for a Contributor to see what other contributions have been made by looking at other payments to the same wallet address on the public transaction ledger.
+- It must not be possible for a Contributor to see what other contributions have been made by looking at other payments to the same crowdsale PrincipalID on a public transaction ledger.
   !!!